VCCBeginnerCoding/katacoda-scenarios/PythonWeek1/step3.md

 if x == 10: # condition three
     print("x is equal to 10")  # Executed if condition three is True.

+# Click here and then press enter on the terminal to run this code.
 ```{{execute}}

 You can see that the ```print``` statements are indented, like they are nested under the ```if``` statements.
 These will only run if the conditions above are met.
 You can indent by pressing <kbd>TAB</kbd> once, <kbd>SPACE</kbd> four times or <kbd>SPACE</kbd> two times.
 Find something you're comfortable with and stick with it.
 For this course we'll be using tabs or 4 spaces.